Curling Terms

 Sheets: what the Newfie curler suffers after 3 jugs of crummy draft beer

-Pebble: that huge piece of something that snags under the rock to make it come to a sudden and untimely stop
+Pebble: that huge piece of something that snags under the rock to make it come to

 League: something most players that play in,usually belong in someone else's